vpavkin/scalist/README.md

 #### Request execution

+Everything we created in [Queries](#queries) and [Commands](#commands) sections examples are just request definitions: no requests were actually executed yet.

-To send the request just call `execute` method on the request object:
+Given a request definition we can send the request by just calling `execute` method on the request definition instance:

 ```scala
 projectsRequest.execute